smings/last-email-address-validator/README.txt

 contact form.
 There are plenty of bad apples out there and we want to protect you against them.
-We built this plugin, because we were frustrated with the lack of true email validation beyond just syntax checks in all the functions and plugins we used ourselves.
+We built this plugin, because we were frustrated with the lack of true email validation beyond just syntax checks in all the WordPress functions and plugins we use ourselves.
 We always want to make LEAV better.
 If you miss a plugin or another way of extra protection, please contact us at <a href="mailto:leav-feature-request@smings.com">leav-feature-request@smings.com</a>.

 = Integrations =

-LEAV is the only free WordPress plugin that provides email address validation that seamlessly integrates with all of the big WordPress form plugins and WordPress standard functions even in its light edition:
+LEAV is the only free WordPress plugin that provides unlimited email address validation and reliable disposable email address protection that seamlessly integrates with all of the big WordPress form plugins and WordPress standard functions.
+LEAV makes sure that email addresses are deliverable and (if activated) are not disposable email addresses.

 Currently "Last Email Address Validator" integrates with:
 * WordPress user registration